mcavallo/foundry-vtt-random-target/README.md

 # Localization

-The module is fully localized in the following languages: English and Polish.
+The module is fully localized in the following languages:
+- English (🇺🇸/🇬🇧)
+- Japanese (🇯🇵 日本語)
+- Polish (🇵🇱 Polski)

 # Support the Project